47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 > **Note:** The terms "feedback-driven" and "coverage-guided" are frequently used interchangeably, but they are not necessarily the same.
 Feedback-driven fuzzing is a broader term that encompasses coverage-guided fuzzing.

 ### Coverage Tools
-#### afl-plot
-Useful for generating graphical representations of AFL's performance and coverage data.
+#### afl-plot: Useful for generating graphical representations of AFL's performance and coverage data.

-#### afl-cov
-Provides code coverage information collected during the fuzzing campaign
+#### afl-cov: Provides code coverage information collected during the fuzzing campaign

 ### Code Coverage visualizers